jimpouwels/game-engine/README.md

 ```

 ### Drawing 'unmanaged' sprites
 You can call the `draw(Sprite* sprite)` function on the game engine to render a single, unanimated sprite in the `onFrame()` event, but remind that this sprite will not become part of the render or update loop.
+This approach can be used to render a background sprite, or some other sprite that is fixed on the screen and doesn't need any specific handling or animation.